yegor256/cactoos/README.md

 [JDK](https://en.wikipedia.org/wiki/Java_Development_Kit),
 [Guava](https://github.com/google/guava), and
 [Apache Commons](https://commons.apache.org/) because
-they are procedural, not object-oriented.
+they are procedural and not object-oriented.
 They do their job, but mostly through static methods.
 Cactoos is suggesting to do almost exactly the same, but through objects.